microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ### Show user's data after signing in

 Next, extend the application to show data from the user's calendar.
 You can access this information only after the user has signed in.
-To do this, you will need to track user's sign in state and show the calendar data after the user has signed in with their Microsoft account.
+To do this, you will need to trackthe  user's sign in state and show the calendar data after the user has signed in with their Microsoft account.

 #### Track user's sign in state

-Start, by tracking user's sign in state in your application.
-For this you will use React's `useState` and `useEffect` hooks in combination with Provider event handlers.
+To track the user's sign in state in your application, you will use the React `useState` and `useEffect` hooks in combination with Provider event handlers.

-1. In the code editor, open the **src/App.tsx** file and extend the existing React `import` statement to:
+1. In the code editor, open the **src/App.tsx** file and extend the existing React `import` statement.

     ```tsx
     import React, { useState, useEffect } from 'react';
     ```

-1. Next, import the `Provider` and `ProviderState` types from Microsoft Graph Toolkit, by adding to imports:
+1. Import the `Provider` and `ProviderState` types from Microsoft Graph Toolkit, by adding to imports.

     ```tsx
     import { Providers, ProviderState } from '@microsoft/mgt';
     ```

-1. Then, add a custom function named `useIsSignedIn` which enables tracking user's sign in state in your application:
+1. Add a custom function named `useIsSignedIn` that enables tracking the user's sign in state in your application.

     ```tsx
     function useIsSignedIn(): [boolean] {